Mixed modulus and anomaly mediation in light of the muon $g-2$ anomaly: Introduction

 where $a_\mu \equiv (g_\mu - 2) / 2$.
-Although the recent lattice calculation for the hadronic vacuum polarization contribution to the muon $g-2$ has turned out to be in accord with the measured value~\cite{Borsanyi:2020mff}, we take this opportunity to examine the possibility of new physics accounting for the muon $g-2$ anomaly.
+Although the recent lattice calculation for the hadronic vacuum polarization contribution to the muon $g-2$ has turned out to be in accord with the measured value~\cite{Borsanyi:2020mff},\footnote{ In Refs.~\cite{Lehner:2020crt, Crivellin:2020zul, Keshavarzi:2020bfy, Malaescu:2020zuc}, it has been claimed that shifting the hadronic vacuum polarization value of the SM to match the measured value of the muon $g-2$ would result in tension with the global fit to electroweak precision data. } we take this opportunity to examine the possibility of new physics accounting for the muon $g-2$ anomaly.

 Among various possible models that can explain the muon $g-2$ anomaly, we consider the supersymmetric (SUSY) model as it is one of the most promising candidates.
-Ever since the announcement of the Fermilab result has come out, the SUSY interpretations for the muon $g-2$ anomaly have already been revisited or renewed in many works~\cite{Zhang:2021gun, Endo:2021zal, Baum:2021qzx, Ahmed:2021htr, Abdughani:2021pdc, Ibe:2021cvf, Cox:2021gqq, VanBeekveld:2021tgn, Yin:2021mls, Wang:2021bcx, Gu:2021mjd, Han:2021ify, Athron:2021iuf, Aboubrahim:2021rwz, Yang:2021duj, Baer:2021aax, Altmannshofer:2021hfu, Aboubrahim:2021phn, Chakraborti:2021squ, Zheng:2021wnu, Zhang:2021nzv}.
+Ever since the announcement of the Fermilab result has come out, the SUSY interpretations for the muon $g-2$ anomaly have already been revisited or renewed in many works~\cite{Crivellin:2021rbq, Endo:2021zal, Gu:2021mjd, VanBeekveld:2021tgn, Yin:2021mls, Wang:2021bcx, Abdughani:2021pdc, Ibe:2021cvf, Cox:2021gqq, Han:2021ify, Baum:2021qzx, Zhang:2021gun, Ahmed:2021htr, Yang:2021duj, Athron:2021iuf, Aboubrahim:2021rwz, Chakraborti:2021bmv, Baer:2021aax, Altmannshofer:2021hfu, Aboubrahim:2021phn, Chakraborti:2021squ, Zheng:2021wnu, Zhang:2021nzv }.
 In the Minimal Supersymmetric Standard Model (MSSM), the contributions to the muon $g-2$ can be generated by bino, winos, Higgsinos, smuons, and sneutrino.
 For sparticle masses of order $M_\text{SUSY}$, the leading SUSY contributions have the generic behavior of

 where $\mu$ is the Higgsino mass, $M_a$ is the gaugino mass, and $\tan\beta$ is the ratio of the Higgs vacuum expectation values~\cite{Stockinger:2006zn}.
 Their relative contributions can differ by the sparticle mass spectrum.
 For example, if the Higgsinos are very heavy, only the bino-smuon loop contribution can become sizable.
 Whereas the sfermion masses are highly model dependent, the gaugino masses show a robust pattern owing to the gauge coupling unification at the grand unified theory (GUT) scale, $M_{\rm GUT}$~\cite{Choi:2007ka}.
 For instance, in gravity mediation with universal gaugino masses at $M_{\rm GUT}$~\cite{Nilles:1982ik} or in gauge mediation with messengers forming a GUT multiplet~\cite{Dine:1981za,Dimopoulos:1981au,Dine:1981gu}, the ratios of low energy gaugino masses read